CaseStudyIntrusionDetection/ProtectiveReverseProxy/DEVELOPMENT.md

 ## :wink:
-Please take a look a the currently used practices and styles in the sourcecode before contributing to the project.
+Please take a look a the currently used practices and styles in the source code before contributing to the project.